sonejostudios/ScribusSimplePhotobook/README.md

 ## Description
-There are 2 scripts with different functions.
+There are 3 scripts with different functions.

 1. __Auto-Photobook:__ This will create 9x9 and/or a 4x4 layout with guides and optionally fill them with pictures found in a choosen folder.
 This script is good to automatically create a whole photo book out of an image collection.
 This will create a new document on each start.

+2. __Auto-Photobook_Fullpage:__ This is a simplified version of Auto-Photobook.
+It will create one image frame per page and will fill them with pictures found in a choosen folder.

-2. __Simple-Photobook:__ This script needs to be started on each page.
-It generates the choosen layout on the page.
+3. __Simple-Photobook:__ This script needs to be started on each page.
+It generates the choosen layout on the current page.